Aetiranos/easy-query/README.md

 ```

-At the top of your parent SCSS file, import the easy-query file **first**.
+At the top of your parent SCSS file, import the easy-query file **first** this way the media queries will be available throughout your project.
 It will be automatically generated in the same directory as your gulpfile.
 ```
-@import 'core/easy-query';
+@import 'path/to/gulpfile/dir/easy-query';
 @import 'core/variables';
 @import 'core/layout';
 @import 'core/theme';